-- From Tuesday 24 March all our office-based staff will be working from home.
+- On Tuesday 24 March all our office-based staff began working from home.
 Our investments in remote working technology and our well-established ‘flexible first’ workplace culture have underpinned a smooth transition to this model.

 - All international air travel and all domestic air travel has been suspended.

 - We’re scheduling phone or video meetings wherever possible, which is rapidly becoming the ‘new normal’ for Australian business.